2016 Grant Recipients

 Evidence-based one-to-one youth mentoring program offered to children of Blair County between the ages of 6 and 18, who are paired with a trained adult mentor to do a variety of activities, to confide in as a friend, and to serve as a role model.

-Blair County Adult Parole & Probation: Cognitive Behavioral Thinking Groups
+Blair County Adult Parole & Probation: Job Fair for Individuals with a Criminal Background

-Central Blair Recreation & Park Commission: Jefferson Park Playground Project
+Central Blair Recreation & Park Commission: Youth Sports Program Supplies & Equipment

 Gloria Gates Memorial Foundation: After School & Summer Program